berkeley-scf/tutorial-parallelization/parallel-R.md

 each of the worker processes can be a significant time cost and can greatly increase your memory use.

-On non-Windows machines, the `multicore` plan (not available on Windows or in RStudio) forks the main R process.
+The `multicore` plan (not available on Windows or in RStudio) forks the main R process.

 ``` r
 plan(multicore, workers = 4)